justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 **Function `CALL` mechanics**

-Now, we know that when a `CALL` is executed, it does two things:
+When a `CALL` is executed, it does two things:

 * It `PUSH`es the address of the next instruction to the stack (so it can later be `RET`urned to by the `CALL`ed function)
 * It modifies `EIP` so that execution jumps to the function being `CALL`ed